List of DC Comics characters: Q: The Quiz

-The Quiz is a fictional character appearing in American comic books published by DC Comics.
+The Quiz is a character appearing in American comic books published by DC Comics.

-Sachiko was a member of the Brotherhood of Dada gathered by Mr. Nobody, taking the name of The Quiz.
-She was a Japanese name, who was able to access every superpower as long as it was not named by others.
+Sachiko is a member of the Brotherhood of Dada gathered by Mr. Nobody, taking the name of the Quiz.
+She is able to manifest any power imaginable as long as it was not named by others.
 For example, she had exihibited powers such as flight, mimicking appearances, turning people to glass, turning back time, dematerialization, making things large, turning people into toilets filled with flowers, and manifesting escape-proof spirit jars.
 Due to her irrational fear of dirt, she wears a gown and gas mask decorated with question marks.
+Originally unnamed, the character was named Sachiko in post-Rebirth continuity after her counterpart from the Doom Patrol television series.

 The Quiz in other media

 The Quiz appears in the third season of Doom Patrol, portrayed by Gina Hiraizumi.
-Her name, Sachiko, was adapted as the name of her comics counterpart in the post-Rebirth continuity.

 Quiz Kid

-Quiz Kid (Raghu Seetharaman) is a fictional character appearing in American comic books published by DC Comics.
-He was the former sidekick of Mister Terrific (Terry Sloane) before being kidnapped by the Time Masters and Childminder.
-However, he is rescued by Stargirl, transported to the present day, and adopted by Mister Terrific (Michael Holt).
+Quiz Kid (Raghu Seetharaman) is a character appearing in American comic books published by DC Comics.
+He was introduced in the storyline "The New Golden Age" as one of several forgotten sidekicks of Golden Age superheroes.

+Raghu Seetharaman is a child prodigy whose intelligence earned him the nickname Quiz Kid.
+While he was participating in a trivia competition, it was interrupted by the Spirit King, who took everyone there hostage.
+Mister Terrific defeated Spirit King and challenged Raghu to a friendly competition, which lasted for 12 hours before ending in a draw.
+Raghu went on to become Mister Terrific's sidekick.
+By 1946, Quiz Kid mysteriously vanished while Mister Terrific was investigating the similar disappearance of Betsy Ross and Molly Pitcher.

+Quiz Kid is among the lost sidekicks who were captured by Childminder and held on Orphan Island.
+After Boom frees all the Lost Children, Quiz Kid and Robbie the robot dog work on reprogramming Hourman, who had been acting irrationally and intended to take the sidekicks from Childminder.
+Hourman brings Quiz Kid and the Lost Children to the lost day, stating that returning them to their own times would cause a time paradox.